Compare Bristol Energy reviews & tariffs

 My fixed tariff is coming to an end and the renewal letter says my prices will be going up £250 per year.
 Eye wateringly expensive I'm afraid.

 Bristol Energy also offers a variety of different tariff options with both 12 or 25 month fixed price options, and a variable tariff that rises and falls in line with the wholesale market prices, all of which are to some extent renewable.

 It may not have been the absolute cheapest supplier, but Bristol Energy offers some decent tariffs for both households and businesses and was positioned at the cheaper end of the market.

 3. Bills & Account Management

-“Switching was easy, their website makes inputting monthly meter readings a piece of cake and monthly bills arrive promptly by email containing all the information of what I’ve used/paid/in debit/credit for gas and electricity.”
+Switching was easy, their website makes inputting monthly meter readings a piece of cake and monthly bills arrive promptly by email containing all the information of what I’ve used/paid/in debit/credit for gas and electricity.”

-Alongside the typical payment methods, they also accept payment with Bristol’s very own currency, the “Bristol Pound”.
+Alongside the typical payment methods, it also accepted payment with Bristol’s very own currency, the “Bristol Pound”.
 This first-of-its-kind local currency was launched in 2012 to encourage people to exchange their Pound Sterling for Bristol Pounds to spend on local services such as transport or council tax and also at independent businesses such as shops and restaurants - the aim being to keep money in the city and circulating around local businesses.